Academic Catalog

 Financial aid awards will be paid on the following expenses before funds are issued to the student.

 • Current term tuition, books, and fees expenses.
 SBC shall grant an extension of credit to students to purchase their books from the SBC Bookstore.
-Students may choose not to utilize this option and must notify the financial aid office in writing at least one month prior to the start of the term.
+Students may choose not to utilize this option and shall notify the financial aid office in writing at least one month prior to the start of the term.
 These students may receive excess federal financial aid to purchase their books somewhere else if they have attended all their classes by the end of the first week of school.

 • Current term housing fees and rent (if living in student housing or in the efficiency apartment or dorm.)